 Once we were back in the van and ready to clear out, Justin said, “I can’t believe my mom texted me, man.
 It almost scared me.”

 We got up to the usual business when we got to the hotel that warm night in Opelika.
 Van the Good and I stayed up a little later than Igoe and Justin.
-We sat in the van with the music turned up, passing a joint back and forth while the music carried through the night.
+We sat in the van with the music turned all the way up, passing a joint back and forth while we shattered the silence of the night.

 Justin, Igoe, Van the Good and I sat around the green room at the White Mule when Pete came off the stage.